ChienPham2108-JP/form-validation/README.md

 in your HTML document:

-# you have to define your form with the following pattern in HTML document
+# You have to define your form with the following pattern in HTML document

   <form id="form-name">
     <div class='form-group'>